 Because I’m passionate about watercolor, I created and administer a popular Facebook group, Sacramento Watercolor Artists.
 I also joined a number of Regional and National art associations.
 In 2019, I was awarded a month-long artist-in-residence at the Bauhaus inspired residency at Pond Farm.
 Pond Farm is located at Austin Creek State Recreation, in Armstrong Redwoods State Natural Reserve in Northern California.

-Over the years, I’ve exhibited my work at California State University, Sacramento; American River College; Sacramento City College and numerous Regional, National, and International group shows.
+Over the years, I’ve exhibited my work at California State University, Sacramento; American River College; Sacramento City College and numerous Regional, National, and International group exhibits.
 My work is included in several permanent public collections and numerous private collections.